charlottegiseleweil/ResilienceOfNutrition/README.md

 ## Download the data

-You can download the data from **Zenodo** following this link (small issue with zenodo that we are fixing at the moment, you can download the data from google drive for the moment https://drive.google.com/file/d/149JGGi0olZLIYu110KRqGUXkaCVoivsR/view?usp=sharing).
+You can download the data from **Zenodo** following this link (small issue with zenodo that we are fixing at the moment, you can download the data from google drive for now https://drive.google.com/file/d/149JGGi0olZLIYu110KRqGUXkaCVoivsR/view?usp=sharing).

 Place the **data.zip** file in the **ResilienceOfNutrition** folder, then unzip it.